labex-labs/labex-cheatsheets/docs/cheatsheets/en/kali.md

   <BaseQuizOption value="D">Performs OS detection</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-sS` flag performs a SYN scan (also called half-open scan) because it never completes the TCP handshake.
+    The <code>-sS</code> flag performs a SYN scan (also called half-open scan) because it never completes the TCP handshake.
 It sends SYN packets and analyzes responses, making it stealthier than a full TCP connect scan.
   </BaseQuizAnswer>
 </BaseQuiz>